 Is there anything more romantic than an airport runway before dawn?
 I submit that there is not.

-Plenty of musicians have tried to capture this sensation—Lost In Translation devoted an entire soundtrack to it, and I’ll admit that My Bloody Valentine has appeared on more than one pre-flight playlist.
+Plenty of musicians have tried to capture this sensation.
+Lost In Translation devoted an entire soundtrack to it, and I’ll admit that My Bloody Valentine has appeared on more than one pre-flight playlist.
 But no song has whispered me into as many journeys as “Big Day Coming” by Yo La Tengo.
-It may be the most visceral connection of this entire project: It sounds precisely like the morning runway feels.
-That reverb-drenched organ, droning like the hum of a propeller; the crackle of distorted feedback, jet planes passing overhead; even the album cover commemorating the view out my window, somehow becoming the view more fully with each passing measure.
+It might be the most visceral connection of this entire project: It sounds precisely like the morning runway feels.
+That reverb-drenched organ, droning like the hum of a propeller.
+The crackle of distorted feedback, jet planes passing overhead.
+Even the album cover commemorating the view out my window, somehow becoming the view more fully with each passing measure.
 It’s the sound of a gentle tug, of a future on the horizon, in no hurry to open to you, taking its time.